 Who should be in my team?

-The company must be majority-owned by 1 or more founders who are aged 14-19 at the time of application.
+The company must be majority-owned by 1 or more young founders.
 Otherwise, there are no restrictions.
-For example, a team can include 1 eligible teenager and 4 adults if the teenager owns 51+% of the company.
+For example, a team can include 1 young founder and 4 adults if the young founder owns 51+% of the company.

 Can I register without a team?